 Upon completion of this course, participants should be able to:

-4. Understand the biological plausibility of how alteration of the normal mobility of visceral fascial structures can contribute to pelvic floor dysfunction
+3. Describe the biological plausibility of how alteration of the normal mobility of visceral fascial structures can contribute to multiple diagnoses related to pelvic dysfunction

-5. Cite potential causes for development of restrictions in the visceral fascia of the abdominal, pelvis, and thoracic cavity.
+4. Cite potential causes for development of restrictions in the visceral fascia of the abdominal, pelvis, and thoracic cavity

 6. Differentiate between direct and indirect mobilization techniques and understand the proper application of each